So Blonde: Plot

-Development
+Development and release

 So Blonde was announced to the public on March 2, 2007 and had taken 14 months of development by the time of release.
 The game makes use of the OGRE engine.
+The game was released in Germany, Austria, and Switzerland on March 14, 2008 by DTP Entertainment under the "Anaconda" publishing label.
+It was then released three months later in France on June 13.
+Eidos Interactive released the game in the United Kingdom on September 26, 2008.

 Release

 Reception

 Shortly before the release of So Blonde, the script writer of the game, Steve Ince, was nominated for the Writers' Guild of Great Britain 2008 Awards.
 His script for the PC Adventure game So Blonde was shortlisted in the category "Best Video game Script".

-So Blonde garnered generally mixed reviews, and holds an average of 73% on aggregate web site GameRankings.
+So Blonde garnered generally mixed reviews, and holds an average of 73% on review aggregator site GameRankings.